-The primary delivery system of the spore material is thorough mixing with supplemental feedstuffs which provides a continuous source of the fungus in the feces.
+Figure 4.
+D. flagrans 48 hours post-capture Micrographs copyright International Animal Health Products Pty Ltd, reproduced with consent trapped by the structures of the mycelium.
+Once the larvae are trapped, the hyphae penetrate the larval cuticle and grow, filling the body of the larvae and digesting the contents.
+Most importantly, trapped larvae are unable to migrate out of the fecal mass and onto plant material that could be consumed by the grazing host animal.
+Fewer larvae on pasture result in healthier animals.
+FEEDING THE FUNGUS The primary delivery system of the spore material is thorough mixing with supplemental feedstuffs which provides a continuous source of the fungus in the feces.
 Daily feeding so that each animal consumes an adequate amount of the feed/spore mixture is necessary.
-Another delivery system would be thoroughly mixing the fungal spore material (BioWorma®) into a loose mineral supplement.
-The mineral needs to be kept covered and dry.
+Another delivery system would be thoroughly mixing the fungal spore material into a loose mineral supplement.
+The mineral would need to be kept covered and dry.
 This method does not require daily feeding, but the mineral supplement would need to be available and regularly consumed to provide a constant source of spores for the duration of the treatment period.

-There have been two studies conducted in sheep at the USDA, Agricultural Research Service in Booneville, Arkansas, and Louisiana State University showing that including BioWorma® in a mineral mix was as effective at killing larvae as including it in the feed.
-This provides a good alternative for producers who do not provide supplemental feed to their livestock.
-Unfortunately, the spores cannot be image by Lisa Williamson incorporated into pellets or cooked blocks as the heat of the pelleting process will kill the spores.
-In Mexico, spores were included in "tortillas" and fed to small ruminants individually, though there is no commercial product that was developed for the US market.
+There has been little research on this method, but it would provide a good alternative for producers who do not provide supplemental feed to their livestock.
+Unfortunately, the spores cannot be incorporated into pellets or cooked blocks as the heat of the pelleting process will kill the spores.
+To achieve adequate control of larvae in the feces during the transmission season (May-October for most US areas), spores would need to be fed for a period of at least 60 to 120 days.
 Feeding should commence with the beginning of the grazing season, especially for young freshly weaned livestock.
 Similarly, to help curb the periparturient egg rise, feeding spores to females during late pregnancy and lactation should help to reduce pasture contamination for lambs/kids that graze the same pastures with their dams.
 Feeding studies with sheep, goats, and cattle have shown a reduction of 68 to 86 percent of larvae in feces and on pasture.
-Fecal egg counts can be expected to decrease over time due to the reduced reinfection but not due to feeding the fungus.
-During periods of drought or low transmission (winter and other non-grazing periods), it would not be necessary to feed spores as there would already be a reduced number of larvae in the feces.
-There would also be no need to feed the spores to animals being raised on a dry lot, since there is little to no source of parasitic infection.
+Fecal egg counts can be expected to decrease over time due to the reduced reinfection.
+During periods of drought or low transmission (winter and other non-grazing periods), it would not be necessary to feed spores as there would already be a reduced amount of larvae in the feces.
+There would also be no need to feed the spores to animals being raised in confinement, since there is little to no source of parasitic infection.
+American Consortium for Small Ruminant Parasite Control